 A fascinating letter (plus replies) to the editor of Physical Therapy, regarding the October 2001 issue, which published the “shocking” results of the Philadelphia Panel, showing that “so few of the modalities that we have come to believe in actually show evidence of efficacy in controlled trials.”
 See “Philadelphia Panel evidence-based clinical practice guidelines on selected rehabilitation interventions: overview and methodology”.

-- “Philadelphia Panel evidence-based clinical practice guidelines on selected rehabilitation interventions: overview and methodology,” an article in Physical Therapy, 2001.
+- “Philadelphia Panel evidence-based clinical practice guidelines on selected rehabilitation interventions: overview and methodology,” Philadelphia Panel, Physical Therapy, 2001.

-- “Analgesic effects of treatments for non-specific low back pain: a meta-analysis of placebo-controlled randomized trials,” an article in Rheumatology (Oxford), 2009.
+- “Analgesic effects of treatments for non-specific low back pain: a meta-analysis of placebo-controlled randomized trials,” Machado et al, Rheumatology (Oxford), 2009.

-- “Systematic review of manual therapies for nonspecific neck pain,” an article in Joint Bone Spine, 2013.
+- “Systematic review of manual therapies for nonspecific neck pain,” Vincent et al, Joint Bone Spine, 2013.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: